The history of the

-The Harnham Water Meadows
+Harnham Water Meadows

-The Harnham Water Meadows, located between west Harnham and Salisbury at the confluence of the Avon with the Nadder includes around 40ha of historic bedwork water meadows in various states of preservation on an island in the river system.
-The Trust owns or manages around 34ha of these.
-Around 4ha are irrigated during most winters and in recent years other areas are capable of being drowned but river levels are insufficient, some areas have lost their infrastructure and operate merely as flood meadows.
+Located between West Harnham and Salisbury, the meadows sit at the confluence of the River Avon and the River Nadder.
+This includes around 100 acres of historic bedwork water meadows in various states of preservation on an island in the river system.
+The Trust owns approximatey half of these, but manages all of them.
+Around 10 acres are irrigated most winters when river levels are sufficient.
+Some areas have lost their infrastructure and operate merely as flood meadows.

 Floated water meadows spread throughout Wessex, starting in Dorset in the 1600s and reaching the Wiltshire chalk valleys by the 1630s.
-There is no clear documented information describing the construction of the Harnham Water Meadows, but on circumstantial evidence it is believed to have been around 1660 when the meadow system was laid out on a pre-existing marshland landscape at the confluence of the Nadder and Avon.
+There is no clear documented information describing the construction of the Harnham Water Meadows.
+However, on circumstantial evidence, it is believed to have been around 1660.
+This was when the meadow system was laid out on a pre-existing marshland at the confluence of the Avon and Nadder.